 - show you the surroundings and the route in 3D

-The business benefits of navigation systems go beyond mere tracking
+The business benefits of in-vehicle navigation systems go beyond mere tracking

 Knowing when you arrive at your destination is great, but knowing that you can take another route to save money is better.
 Quick delivery, fleet tracking, and cost-efficiency are the key benefits businesses look for when deciding on a navigation system.
-And yes, you should choose navigation software according to your business needs: the features of a system for commercial fleets will differ from the features in a family minivan.
+And yes, you should choose embedded automotive navigation and its features according to your business needs: the functionality of a system for commercial fleets will differ from the functionality in a family minivan.

 In fact, 92 percent of truck drivers agree that truck-specific navigation improves safety.
 Moreover, specialized software will have a positive impact on business in general: